 Filing for a DBA in Florida is as necessary as securing your business name.
 This includes LLCs and corporations, no matter how big or how small.
 However, grabbing a DBA is usually a pretty easy process.
-Let's jump in and take a look.
+The only requirement is to have a registered agent in Florida.

 A DBA is an alias or a secondary title for your business.
 "Doing Business As", or a DBA, is best realized in a visualization.
 Perhaps Cassandra spends her time making iron statues for yard decorations.
 She decides to monetize this and becomes an LLC to protect herself in case someone trips and gets hurt on the, admittedly, sharp edges of her artwork.